What if I told you it took me 25+ failed interviews and 2+ stressful months to secure my first product management job?

 Talk to experienced product managers who have done what you want to do.

-In my case, I spoke to many alums who were in the companies I was applying for.
+In my case, I spoke to many alumni who were in the companies I was applying for.
 I got into the details of what the company does, what product management means for them, and what a successful interview candidate looks like.

 In my conversations, I was not focusing on "how to crack PM interviews" but on "what product management means and how you do it."